NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-07-6- Kerberos-Attacks-Kerbroasting.md

 * Set long and complex passwords for service accounts
 * (Group) Managed Service Accounts
 * Limit privileges of service accounts
-* Service accounts should NOT be part of the domain admin group!
+* Service accounts should NOT be part of the domain admin group
 * Use AES encryption instead of RC4 encryption